NotJoeMartinez/yt-fts/README.md

 ```
 Usage: yt-fts list [OPTIONS]

-  Lists channels saved in the database
+  Lists channels saved in the database.

+  The (ss) next to channel name indicates that semantic search is enabled for
+  the channel.

 Options:
   --channel TEXT  Optional name or id of the channel to list